opurzycki/har-analyzer/README.md

 ## Why This Project?

-Built as a learning project to demonstrate full-stack development skills and transition from Technical Support Engineer to Software Developer.
+Built as a learning project to demonstrate full-stack development skills.
 Solves a real problem I encounter daily - analyzing HAR files for debugging customer issues.

 ## Next Steps